Tell Victoria's Secret To Reconsider Bras For Survivors

 Breast cancer survivors deserve beautiful, well-fitting bras too!
 Take action!

-Inspired by her mother's story of survival against breast cancer and her struggle to find bras that fit, Allana Maiden decided to petition Victoria's Secret, asking them to consider making 'Survivor' bras.
+Inspired by her mother's story of survival against breast cancer and her struggle to find bras that fit, Allana Maiden decided to petition Victoria's Secret, asking them to consider making 'Survivor' bras2.

-Allana was recently told by Victoria's Secret that they felt that the creation, fitting, and sale of these bras would be too complicated.
-But Victoria's Secret engineers fashion multi-million-dollar bras for their runway shows, complete with lovely and improbable angel wings.
+Allana was told by Victoria's Secret that they felt that the creation, fitting, and sale of these bras would be too complicated3.
+But Victoria's Secret engineers fashion multi-million-dollar bras for their runway shows, complete with lovely and improbable angel wings4.
 Surely a fraction of that time and energy would be well-spent appealing to a new demographic of women who want to look and feel beautiful.

 As the largest American retailer of lingerie, Victoria's Secret is in a unique position to make beautiful, well-fitting, and affordable post-mastectomy bras easily accessible to survivors of breast cancer.